Lazy caterer's sequence: Formula and sequence

 Simply put, each number equals a triangular number plus 1.
+These are the first number on each row of Floyd's triangle.

 As the third column of Bernoulli's triangle (k = 2) is a triangular number plus one, it forms the lazy caterer's sequence for n cuts, where n ≥ 2.

 The sequence can be alternatively derived from the sum of up to the first 3 terms of each row of Pascal's triangle: